12th CBSE NCERT Political Science 2 Reasons for Congress Party Dominance in Early Elections

 Explanation

-B Emphasis on one country, one culture, and one nation (Akhand Bharat).
+B Emphasis on 'one country, one culture and one nation' based on Indian traditions.

-D Support for granting extensive autonomy to religious minorities.
+D Support for greater autonomy for religious and cultural minorities.

 Answer

-The Bharatiya Jana Sangh emphasized the idea of 'one country, one culture and one nation' (Akhand Bharat) and believed in strengthening India based on its traditional culture.
+The Bharatiya Jana Sangh emphasized the idea of 'one country, one culture and one nation,' believing India could be modern and strong based on its own culture and traditions.

 Explanation